Faraday Institute for Science and Religion

 The Faraday Institute for Science and Religion is an interdisciplinary academic research institute based in Cambridge, England.
 It is named after the 19th-century English scientist Michael Faraday, the pioneer of electromagnetic induction.

 It was established in 2006 by a $2,000,000 grant from the John Templeton Foundation to carry out academic research, to foster understanding of the interaction between science and religion, and to engage public understanding in both these subject areas.
 The institute also leads debate on wider issues such as sustainability and education.

 Senior staff

-The institute's director is Paul Ewart, and its course director is Sarah Perrett.
+The institute's Executive Director is Graham Budd, and its Associate Director is Sarah Perrett.
 The emeritus directors are Denis Alexander and Robert (Bob) White.

 Activities

 The institute organises a wide range of activities, including: